 There are a few very interesting points to make about the Blue Zones and their secrets of longevity.

 Another big non-food related point about the Blue Zones is that all of them get adequate sleep each night.
 Proper sleep is probably one of the most underrated health recommendations out there!
-During sleep, our body regenerates, repairs itself, and fosters greater emotional intelligence and creativity thanks to our REM and Non-REM sleep phases (more to come on this later).
+During sleep, our body regenerates, repairs itself, and fosters greater emotional intelligence and creativity thanks to our REM and Non-REM sleep phases.
+Related Post: 20 Shocking Sleep Facts.

-Slow down and smell the roses, one could say.
-This is a toughy for me as I’m sure it is for many of you.
+Slow down and smell the roses.
 If you’re like me, you thrive on constant goals, movement, and progress.
 But, people in the Blue Zones live much simpler lives.
 They take time to decompress, they usually aren’t rushing from one thing to another, and they avoid unhealthy distractions.
-Saying “no” occasionally to commitments and over scheduling is a good place to start.
+Saying “no” every once in a while and avoiding over-scheduling is a good place to start.

 Which of these 9 aspects of the longevity diet do you feel is most lacking and/or affecting your life?
 That is probably a good place to start!
 We don’t have to do #allthethings right away.
-In fact, working on a small, realistic goal and building up from there is often the best way to achieve longterm change.
+In fact, working on a small, realistic habit and building up from there is often the best way to achievelong-termm change.